ngundotra/sculptml-ios/README.md

 # SculptML iOS App

-This repo contains the code necessary to compile the iOS app to run on your phone.
+This repo contains the code necessary to compile the iOS app to run on your iPhone or iPad.
 The only information you must supply is the url of the server you are running the `SculptML Flask App` on.
 You must put in the url of your server, along with the port you are hosting it on, in the `server_url` in the following 2 files: `GraphBuilderViewController.swift` and `ModelsViewController.swift`.

 ## Overview

 The app is designed to make the model-building process as simple as possible.
-This app was created because I believed that experimenting with deep learning architectures should not be limited to only those who know how to code.
+This app was created because we believed that experimenting with deep learning architectures should not be limited to only those who know how to code.
 Deep learning is experimental field, and I wanted to explore the possibility to making a tool that could produce professional-grade models on the fly for especially curious non-coders.
 There's still a lot of work to be done before this becomes a professional-grade tool, and automating setup & server hosting.
 However, we have demonstrated that such an educational tool can easily be built for the mobile experience.

 ## What Does This Do?